-COVID 19 has surely taken a huge toll on the media industry.
+COVID 19 has surely taken a huge toll on the media and entertainment industry.
 If the data stands corrected, the media industry has particularly suffered losses of millions.
 The Indian economy was severely crippled during this phase and as we all know, humanity has suffered the worst, possible fate.

 But as we all know, humans tend to adapt to conditions imposed upon them and always find a way out.
-The media industry was no exception.
+The media and entertainment industry was no exception.
 The steps may have been a baby, but it was always better than nothing.

 With cinema halls that have faced total shutdowns, OTT platforms rose to prominence.
 Platforms like Netflix and Amazon Prime had witnessed a large number of visitors, and the film producers had realized that OTT platforms are the new cinema halls.
 We got to watch many blockbuster movies of our favourite heroes while sitting at home, watching it from our tablets or laptops or even television via connecting with it.